OpenBagTwo/chappeau/README.md

 # OpenBagTwo's Custom Items

-This is a **resourcepack** that adds custom items to the game without replacing the original items.
+This repo contains a **resourcepack** that adds custom items to the game without replacing the original items.

-It requires no mods and no datapacks (though I strongly recommend adding [the Armor Statues Datapack](https://vanillatweaks.net/picker/datapacks/) to your world) and should be broadly compatible across most versions of Java minecraft.
+It requires no mods, and use of any datapacks is purely optional (the datapack in this repo allows you to obtain items in survival / without commands, and I strongly recommend [the Armor Statues Datapack](https://vanillatweaks.net/picker/datapacks/) for infinite posability and placement possibilities).
+As such, it should be broadly compatible across recent versions of Java minecraft.

 The limitation is that **these are items** and as such, if you place them, they will lose all their NBT data and return to their default appearances.